Programs & Initiatives

 .

-There are no income requirements for adoptive families.
+There are no income requirements for families.

-Must an adoptive parent be a homeowner?
+Must an adoptive or guardianship parent be a homeowner?

 No, you do not need to own a home.
 You will however, need to have at least two bedrooms in your home.